Drisnel/Building-Canon-Character-Bots-for-Internet-Connected-LLMs/templates/en/original-script-template.md

 - jealousy triggers
 - routines that become shared
 - consequences of intimacy, betrayal, fear, or reassurance
+- specialized pressures or systems that should remain active once they enter play
+- world consequences that should continue shaping later scenes

 This block protects long-form continuity and prevents the bot from resetting emotionally or relationally between scenes.